Mu2e: Detection

 On entering the detector solenoid, the muons will hit (and stop within) an aluminum target that is about 0.2 mm thick, entering orbitals around nuclei within the target.
 Any muons which convert into electrons without emitting neutrinos will escape these orbitals and enter the detector with a characteristic energy of 104.97 MeV (which is the muon mass minus the binding energy of about 0.5 MeV and nuclear recoil energy of about 0.2 MeV).

-The detector itself consists of two components: a straw tracker to measure the momentum of outgoing particles; and an electromagnetic calorimeter to identify which particle interactions to record for further study, identify what type of particle passed through the tracker, and to confirm the measurements of the tracker.
+The detector itself consists of two main components: a straw tracker to measure the momentum of outgoing particles; and an electromagnetic calorimeter to identify which particle interactions to record for further study, identify what type of particle passed through the tracker, and to confirm the measurements of the tracker.
 An electron with energy of around 105 MeV will indicate that the electron originated in a neutrinoless muon conversion.

 In order to disturb the path of the electrons as little as possible, the tracker uses as little material as possible.
 The wire chamber tracker consists of panels of 15-micron-thick straws of metalized mylar filled with argon and carbon dioxide, the thinnest such straws ever used in a particle physics experiment.
 Electronics at each end of the straws will record the signal produced when electrons interact with the gas in the straw, allowing the trajectory of the electrons to be reconstructed.